xiaoyu-liu/deepPixel/README.md

         --uni_embeddings_file=${EMBEDDINGS_FILE} \
         --uni_checkpoint_path=${CHECKPOINT_PATH}

       However, it returned an ImportError with "Reason: image not found".
 I don't have enought time to debug it before the deadline, but I believe I am almost touching the final step to solve this problem.
+I updated all output files and folders after successful build-process.